Mildura: Media

 Local newspapers include the Sunraysia Daily, Mildura Midweek and Mildura Weekly.
 Online news sources include the Mildura Independent Star, Rural Rebel Media (Independent) and River 1467 AM News.
 Local radio stations include ABC Mildura Swan Hill (National), River 1467 AM (3ML) (Commercial), 97.9 Sun FM Sunraysia (Commercial), 99.5 Star FM (Commercial), and Hot FM (Community).

-Local TV stations include ABC TV, SBS TV, Seven, WIN Television (Nine), 7two, 7mate, 7flix, 7Bravo, 9Go!, 9Gem, 9Life, ABC HD, ABC Family, ABC Kids, ABC Entertains, ABC News, SBS HD, SBS Viceland, SBS World Movies, SBS Food, NITV and SBS WorldWatch.
+Local TV stations include ABC TV, SBS TV, Seven, WIN Television (Nine), 7two, 7mate, 7flix, 7Bravo, 9Go!, 9Gem, 9Life, ABC HD, ABC Family, ABC Kids, ABC Entertains, ABC News, SBS HD, SBS2, SBS World Movies, SBS Food, NITV and SBS WorldWatch.
 Network 10, 10 Bold Drama and 10 Peach Comedy channels were available in Mildura until MDT's closure in June 2024.

 One Of the two main commercial networks, Seven News produces short local news and weather updates throughout the day, broadcast from its Canberra studios.
-WIN Mildura produced half-hour WIN News bulletins for the Sunraysia region until May 2015.
+WIN Mildura reintroduced half-hour WIN News bulletins for the Sunraysia region in November 2025, having previously cancelled the bulletin in May 2015.

 The Sunraysia region, including the city of Mildura, was the first region in Australia to switch off analogue TV broadcast in the implementation of the country's DTV transition process.
 It is also the first region in Australia to switch off a digital TV broadcast, with Mildura Digital Television ceasing operations after WIN and Seven decided to pull the plug due to the station running at a loss since its inception in 2006.
 MDV concluded operations on 30 June 2024, and the MDV license was handed back to the Australian Communications and Media Authority.
 Following the shutdown of MDV, the Australian Government made its Viewer Access Satellite Television (VAST) service available to all viewers in the Mildura/Sunraysia TV1 license area.